Raju001mandal/TheButterflyEffect/README.md

 # TheButterflyEffect
-This is a fortran90 program for Lorenz attractor animation with ten particles with gnuplot
+This is a fortran90 program for Lorenz attractor animation with gnuplot